jacopo-priori/ELET_data/README.md

-Data visualisations regarding Early Leavers from Education and Training in Italy
+Data visualisations regarding Early Leavers from Education and Training in Italy based on Eurostat (2023) and INVALSI (2023)

 <br><br>